 |2012||Lee Goldman, MD Endowed Chair in Medicine|

-Kirsten Bibbins-Domingo, PhD, MD, MAS is the Lee Goldman, MD Endowed Chair in Medicine and an Associate Professor of Medicine and of Epidemiology and Biostatistics.
+Kirsten Bibbins-Domingo, PhD, MD, MAS is the Lee Goldman, MD Endowed Chair in Medicine and Professor of Medicine and of Epidemiology and Biostatistics.
 She is the Director of the UCSF Center for Vulnerable Populations at San Francisco General Hospital, a Board Member of UCSF's Clinical and Translational Science Institute (CTSI), and Director of the CTSI Clinical and Translational Science Training (CTST) Program and a faculty member for its K Scholar Program.
 She is also the PI of two collaborative center grants from the NIH/NIMHD - the Center for Health And Risk in Minority youth and adults (CHARM) addressing disparities in chronic disease in youth and young adults, and BUILD an infrastructure and training grant with San Francisco State University.
 She is also the joint PI of Bring It Down – an NIH/NINDS U54 research center addressing stroke disparities in collaboration with Kaiser Permanente Northern California.
 A general internist at San Francisco General Hospital and faculty member in the Division of General Internal Medicine, Dr. Bibbins-Domingo is a cardiovascular epidemiologist with expertise in the development of cardiovascular disease, chronic kidney disease, and diabetes risk in young adults.
 Her work focuses on racial, ethnic and income differences in manifestations of chronic disease, the intersection of biological, behavioral, and environmental factors that influence risk, and effective clinical, public health, and policy interventions aimed at prevention.
-Dr. Bibbins-Domingo has interest in local, national, and global prevention efforts and has collaborated with investigators in Mexico, Argentina, and China.
+Dr. Bibbins-Domingo has interest in local, national, and global prevention efforts and has collaborated with investigators in Mexico, Argentina, Chile, and China.
 She has been a member of the US Preventive Services Task Force (USPSTF) since 2010 and is currently co-Vice Chair of the USPSTF.
 She is an inducted member of the American Society for Clinical Investigation.

 Cardiovascular disease, Health disparities, Health of young adults, Chronic disease prevention, Kidney disease